3 ways to Manage Freelancers and Independent Contractors (Guide)

 2. Restrictive Engagement Approach

-Another common approach is to establish independent contractor engagement policies that force most, if not all, gray zone independents into a traditional payrolling program.
+Another common approach is to establish independent contractor engagement policies that place most, if not all, gray zone independents into a traditional payrolling program.
 This is depicted in Figure 3.
 In a restrictive engagement approach, the enterprise seeks to centrally manage their independent contractor engagement program, either in-house or through a traditional third-party compliance provider.

 This approach highlights the common outcome of such payroll-centric compliance programs: a crisis of adoption.
 Higher-billing workers frequently become averse to these programs and seek out ways to circumvent them or leave their assignments early.
 Meanwhile, their managers are similarly motivated to sidestep these programs because they are focused on keeping their independent workers happy, even if that means defying corporate engagement policies.